Top 10 tips for buying a motorhome

 7. Get the best motorhome or campervan for you

 That might sound obvious, but consider how you define ‘best.’
 It doesn’t necessarily mean buying the biggest or newest, but don’t forget about the extras you might need, as the cost of these can add up.
 Check whether your motorhome comes with an awning, a bike rack or satellite dish, and that the cab swivelling seats, a sat-nav, and anything else you want is included, as such things are expensive to buy later on.
+Although be wary of adding too many options that you might not use - these will all eat into your available payload.

 8. Ask lots of questions